godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 The first method is the :ref:`get_importer_name()<class_EditorImportPlugin_method_get_importer_name>`.
-This is a unique name to your plugin that is used by Godot to know which import was used in a certain file.
+This is a unique name for your plugin that is used by Godot to know which import was used in a certain file.
 When the files needs to be reimported, the editor will know which plugin to call.